superDuperCyberTechno/jot/README.md

 ```
 jot -e
 ```
-This will export all your entries into a simple TXT file (`~/jot.txt`) so you can peruse your life.
+This will export all your entries into a simple TXT file (`~/jot.txt`) so you can peruse them.

-Manage the contents your exports with the `-t` option:
+Filter the contents your exports using tags with the `-t` option:
 ```
 jot -e -t=work,leisure
 ```
+This will only export entries with the `work` or `leisure` tags.

 ### Technicalities
 _jot_ makes use of 3 files when operating: